-With seven locations scattered throughout the North Side of Chicago (Bucktown, Evanston, Lakeview, Lincoln Park, Wicker Park, Bucktown, Lincoln Square, Evanston, West Loop, Webster Place), chances are good there is a Chicago Athletic Club in your ‘hood.
+With seven locations scattered throughout the North Side of Chicago (Bucktown, Evanston, Lakeview, Lincoln Park, Lincoln Square, West Loop and Wicker Park), it's not hard to find Chicago Athletic Club.
 While the offerings differ slightly from location to location, varied classes taught by experienced instructors, lots of well-equipped machines and comfortable locker rooms are universal.
 There’s also a handy app that allows you to check schedules and book classes.

 Not sure if you can get in shape?
-FFC offers a "results guaranteed promise”—try the gym for a month and get a full refund if you don’t see results.
+FFC offers a "results guaranteed promise," allowing members to try the gym for a month and get a full refund if they don’t see results.
 You can also train for a triathlon (it’s one of the only certified training centers in the Midwest), rock climb or take a pilates reformer class.
 But one of FFC's biggest perks is its footprint; find locations in Elmhurst, Boystown, East Lakeview, Gold Coast, Lincoln Park, Oak Park, Old Town, Park Ridge, South Loop, Union Station and West Loop.

-With a Zen, spa-like feel, this boutique location takes an à la carte approach to its services, including personal training, open gym memberships, a variety of classes, and massage and acupuncture.
+With a zen, spa-like feel, this boutique River North gym takes an à la carte approach to its services, including personal training, open gym memberships, a variety of classes, and massage and acupuncture.
 Lateral even offers a "Lunchtime Membership" for busy bodies, which includes full access to cardio, strength equipment and showers from 11am to 2pm Monday through Friday.

 Between the Lincoln Park and Illinois Center locations of Lakeshore Fitness, you’ll find everything from a climbing wall (the highest indoor wall in the country) to a golf simulator to multiple pools for aquatic group classes.
 There are also facilities for racquetball, paddleball and basketball.
 Post-workout, visit the rooftop restaurant for dinner and a view.